mitsuba-renderer/drjit/docs/basics.rst

   <none>`: Boolean reductions for mask arrays.
 - :py:func:`dr.reduce() <reduce>`: Generalized reduction operator.

-By default, they reduce along the leading array dimension.
+By default, they reduce arrays along the leading array dimension.
 For example, the following reduction is equivalent to ``a.x + a.y + a.z``.
 By reducing this value once more or specifying `axis=None`, we can sum over all entries.

 .. code-block:: pycon